 PDF download Download Article

-Know how long your spaghetti sauce lasts after opening
+Private Chef Jeff Woodward explains how long spaghetti sauce lasts after opening & how to store it

 PDF download Download Article

 So, you’re in the mood for a saucy bowl of spaghetti.
 But when you’re digging through the back of your fridge for the spaghetti sauce, you think to yourself, “Is this still good?”
-Keep reading to learn about the fridge life of spaghetti sauce, the signs that your sauce has gone bad, and how to store it properly.
+Keep reading to learn about the fridge life of spaghetti sauce, the signs that your sauce has gone bad, and how to store it properly, with expert tips from professional chefs.

 How long does pasta sauce last in the refrigerator?